-Prerequisite (if any): Introduction to Quantum Mechanics desirable
+(i) "Introduction to Quantum Mechanics" Desirable

 Course Objectives: The aim and objective of the course on Semiconductor Physics is to introduce the students of B. Tech. class to the formal structure of semiconductor physics so that they can use these in Engineering as per their requirement.